TECH3015/lectures/coursework-02.md

 ### Content

-Your website content should be fully funcional and robust (valid HTML, no missing images, JavaScript errors, etc.).
+Your website content should be fully functional and robust (valid HTML, no missing images, JavaScript errors, etc.).
 This includes all text, graphics, images and any audio/video.
 You should use the correct HTML5 code to display these and ensure you have prepared your media for the web.

 * HTML5 markup uses semantic tags appropriately
 * Text content has semantic structure e.g. headings, lists